torum/Image-viewer/README.md

-Image Viewer can be launched via command-line, meaning other application or scripts can launch.
+Image Viewer can be launched via command-line, meaning other applications or scripts can launch Image Viewer with following options.

 Command-line options: